Artistic, Collective, Metropolitan. Warsaw art studios as micro-institutions

 The Warsaw Observatory of Culture is researching the local artistic community and its needs by observing the municipal infrastructure of art studios.
 The aim of the project is to increase the visibility of art studios and empower artists by highlighting the importance of these premises to the functioning of the city’s cultural scene.

 Art studios are unique spaces on the city map that are largely hidden from the public.
 It is impossible to estimate the exact number of art studios located in Warsaw, but our modest calculations suggest that there are at least 500 and likely many more.
 Artists, working mostly as freelancers, are on their own when it comes to organising their workspace, creating, and storing their work.
 While some artists rent dedicated premises from the district Property Management Divisions, others work in premises they rent or sublet from private individuals.
 Municipal programmes, which in theory aim to facilitate access to premises allocated for creative studios, operate on an auction basis, but in reality, the auctions are usually won by people producing craft products for sale.
 At the same time, since 2014, there has been a positive change in the city of Warsaw’s policy, related to a greater recognition of the value of art studios as micro-institutions, and a declared intent to preserve the legacy of distinguished artists by granting their studios the status of a Historic Art Studio.
 Historic and contemporary studios are key places for the production of art, building social ties, establishing collaborations, telling stories and taking care of artworks and archives, ensuring the continuity of the exchange of practical and theoretical knowledge.
 From there, works of art find their way to private galleries and public institutions, where they help shape the artistic image of the city and the entire country.
-The “Artistic, Communal, Municipal” project is an attempt to take a look at both municipal policies and the needs of Warsaw-based artists to see if and to what extent they resonate with each other.
+The “Artistic, Collective, Metropolitan” project is an attempt to take a look at both municipal policies and the needs of Warsaw-based artists to see if and to what extent they resonate with each other.
 Our aim is to create tools for dialogue between the seemingly distant but, in fact, mutually influential aspects of urban life, namely the administrative and the artistic aspects.

 Curators